Electrostatic Charge

 When charge jumps across an air gap it causes a spark.

-The spark can ignite (set fire to) flammable liquid vapours
+The spark can ignite (set fire to)

-and powders in pipes.
+flammable liquids, vapours and powders in pipes.

-Care must be taken to avoid sparks when putting fuel in cars or aircraft.
+Care must be taken to avoid sparks when putting fuel in

+cars or aircraft.
 The fuel itself is an insulator (a hydrocarbon)

-if the pipe is also an insulator.
+a pipe if the pipe is also an insulator.
+The transfer of charge

-As the nozzle (the end) of the pipe is brought close to the fuel tank,
+the pipe.
+As the nozzle (the end) of the pipe is brought

-a spark can jump between the two igniting the fuel.
+close to the fuel tank, a spark can jump between the two

+igniting the fuel.
 This can cause a serious explosion,

 The spark can be avoided if the pipe nozzle